AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

    -  `Deprecated` — Adobe has deprecated the individual patch.
 If you have applied the patch, we recommend that you revert it.
 The revert operation also removes the patch from the status table.

 -  **Status**:
-   -  `Applied`—The patch has been applied.
+   -  `Applied` — The patch has been applied.
-   -  `Not applied`—The patch has not been applied.
+   -  `Not applied` — The patch has not been applied.
-   -  `N/A`—The status of the patch cannot be defined due to conflicts.
+   -  `N/A` — The status of the patch cannot be defined due to conflicts.

 -  **Details**:
-   -  `Affected components`—The list of affected modules.
+   -  `Affected components`— The list of affected modules.
-   -  `Required patches`—The list of patches that must be applied for an indicated patch to work properly (dependencies).
+   -  `Required patches` — The list of patches that must be applied for an indicated patch to work properly (dependencies).
-   -  `Recommended replacement`—The patch that is a recommended replacement for a deprecated patch.
+   -  `Recommended replacement`— The patch that is a recommended replacement for a deprecated patch.

 >[!INFO]
 >